parlance-zz/g-diffuser-bot/CODE_OF_CONDUCT.md

 If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible.

-If there are an issue with community organizers please let me know at parlance@fifth-harmonic.com.
+If there is an issue with community organizers please let me know at parlance@fifth-harmonic.com.

 ## 6. Addressing Grievances